 - If you have a pet tarantula, always wear gloves and mouth and eye protection when cleaning its terrarium.

-So, the most sure way you can protect yourself and your family from the spiders bites is by not letting them into your house.
+So, the surest way you can protect yourself and your family from the spiders' bites is by not letting them into your house.
 And the most effective way to keep them out is with the help of a professional spider treatment.
 We at Fantastic Pest Control offer you a full service including survey, treatment, observation and prevention.
-The specialists use a powerful insecticides that spiders hate.
+The specialists use a powerful insecticide that spiders hate.

 We only provide valuable information regarding spider bites and the possible dangers they can cause.
 But we as a commercial service provider cannot give you a medical advice.
 So, if you've got bitten by a spider immediately look for medical care.